clap-rs/clap/README.md

 It is a simple to use and efficient library for parsing command line arguments and subcommands when writing console, or terminal applications.

+## Video Tutorials

+I've been working on a few short video tutorials about using `clap`.
+They're located on [youtube](https://www.youtube.com/playlist?list=PLza5oFLQGTl0Bc_EU_pBNcX-rhVqDTRxv).

+*Note*: Apologies for the resolution of the first video, it will be updated to a better resolution soon.
+The other videos have a proper resolution.

+## About

 You can use `clap` to lay out a list of possible valid command line arguments and subcommands, then let `clap` parse *and validate* the string given by the user at runtime.
 This means you focus on your applications functionality, not parsing and validating arguments.

 What is different about `clap` from other options available is the very simple almost 'Pythonic' style in which you define the valid available arguments for your program, while still giving advanced features. `clap` allows you express complex relationships between arguments in a very simple manner.
 This means you don't have to spend tons time learning an entirely new library's structures and use.
 The basics of `clap` can be learned almost intuitively.